aifatelescope/datared/book/installation.md

 A reliable tool to perform astrometric calibration of an image is the software `astrometry.net`.
 It will blindly "plate solve" the image (i.e., identify stars in your image and find out what part of the sky our image covers) and compute a good and standards-compliant WCS solution for it (i.e., give you a mathematical transform between pixel coordinates and sky coordinates, taking into account optical distortions of the telescope).
 For details, see https://astrometry.net, and http://data.astrometry.net for how to get the index files.

-With conda, you can easily install `astrometry.net` locally, using the environment created above:
+On Linux and macOS, you can easily install `astrometry.net` with conda, using the environment created above:

 ```none
 conda activate datared